 You may shower at your leisure from the day after your procedure.
 Sexual activity may be resumed after 3 to 4 days using another form of contraception as at this time you are not yet sterile (we keep mentioning this as it is a really important point).

-Over the next two weeks you should only participate in light activities, i.e. no heavy lifting (more then 20kg) or prolonged driving (more then 2 hours), and avoid swimming.
+Over the next two weeks you should only participate in light activities, undertake no heavy lifting (more than 20kg) or prolonged driving (more than 2 hours) and avoid swimming.
 You should avoid contact sport for four weeks.
+If you are plannng on going away on holidays or have a big weekend planned right after your vasectomy, it is best to not scheduel your vasectomy just prior.
 These recommendations are important in order to minimize the chance of complications (bleeding, pain or infection etc.).
 A medical certificate can be provided if required.

 Your doctor will ask you to perform a semen analysis three months after your procedure to check that you are infertile.
-We will ring you with the result.
+We will ring you or send an SMS or HotDoc message with the result.
+Results will take at least a few days to be received, reviewed and communicated by the Doctor.

 Frequently Asked Questions